prismatic-io/examples/ai/openai-agent/README.md

 # OpenAI Agent Integration for Prismatic

 A reference implementation for building OpenAI agents on Prismatic's Code-Native Integration platform.
-This repository demonstrates best practices for creating conversational AI integrations with tool usage, approval flows, and agent routing patterns.
+This repository demonstrates best practices for creating conversational AI integrations with tool usage and agent routing patterns.

 ## 🚀 Quick Start